verodevp/projJs/README.md

 # projJs Test your patience: Guess the number from 1 to 10
 Hi!
 This is my first JavaScript project.
 It's a simple application where there are two players: the user and  the machine.

+## Scope

+Development of an application that it works like a counter.

 ## How it works

 The user must guess the number launched by the machine computer.